HaraldWalker/user-agent-utils/README.md

 Contributors
 ------------
-* Please use the `trunk` branch on GitHub when making pull request
+* Please use the `trunk` branch on GitHub when making a pull request

 Changelog
 ---------